bwssytems/ha-bridge/README.md

 ### -Dharmony.address=`<ip address>` | `<{devices:[{name:ahub,ip:x.y.w.z},{name:anotherhub,ip:a.b.c.d}]}>`
 The argument for the Harmony Hub address should be given as the system does not have a way to find the address.
 Supply -Dharmony.address=X.Y.Z.A on the command line to provide it.
 If a Harmony Hub is not used, do not set it.
 To provide multiple harmony hubs, use the json style notation outlined above to provide the list.
 This argument is backwards compatible.
 ### -Dharmony.user=`<username>`
 The user name of the MyHarmony.com account for the Harmony Hub.
-This needs to be given if you are using the Harmony Hub Features, provide -Dharmony.user=`<username>` on the command line.
+This needs to be given if you are using the Harmony Hub features, provide -Dharmony.user=`<username>` on the command line.
 ### -Dharmony.pwd=`<password>`
 The password for the user name of the MyHarmony.com account for the Harmony Hub.
 This needs to be given if you are using the Harmony Hub Features, provide -Dharmony.pwd=`<password>` on the command line.
+### -Dnest.user=`<username>`
+The user name of the home.nest.com account for the Nest user.
+This needs to be given if you are using the Nest features, provide -Dnest.user=`<username>` on the command line.
+There is no need to give any ip address or host information as this contacts your cloud account.
+### -Dnest.pwd=`<password>`
+The password for the user name of the home.nest.com account for the Nestr user.
+This needs to be given if you are using the Nest features, provide -Dnest.pwd=`<password>` on the command line.
 ### -Dupnp.strict=`<true|false>`
 Upnp has been very closed on this platform to try and respond as a hue and there is now a setting to control if it is more open or strict, Add -Dupnp.strict=`<true|false>` to your command line to have the emulator respond to what it thinks is an echo to a hue or any other device.
 The default is upnp.strict=true.
 ### -Dtrace.upnp=`<true|false>`